What does resistance look like for the artist in middle age? When the

 husband and teenage daughter to find a new way to live outside the

-suburbia.
+comforts of suburbia.
 But one of the hard realities of the seemingly unraveling

 world is her own unshakable entanglement.
 In her essay collection On Not Knowing: How to Love and Other Essays,

 Ogden also takes on the settled questions of midlife and seeks to

 unsettle them.
 Imparting lessons from experience with a healthy

 skepticism, her essays affirm resistance to authority—even and

 especially one’s own—as a lifelong project.
 The middle is the most

 emily ogden Last time we corresponded, you said something that really

 stuck with me.
 It was about fiction’s possibilities for writing about